williamslab/ped-sim/README.md

 an explicit listing in the def file.

 For generation 1, multiple branches are allowed, and all such branches contain only founder individuals.
-For all other generations, if the parent specification (next field described below) is left empty, the parents of each branch are as
+For all other generations, if the `branch_parents` field (described below) is empty, the parents of each branch are as follows:
-follows:

-* If the number of branches is *an integer multiple* n *times the number of branches in the previous generation*, individuals in each branch *i* in the previous generation are the parents of branches *n\*(i-1)+1* through *n\*i* in the current generation.
+* If the number of branches is *an integer multiple* n *times the number of branches in the previous generation*, individuals in branch *i* in the previous generation are the parents of branches *n\*(i-1)+1* through *n\*i* in the current generation.
 (Thus, *if the number of branches is the same*, individuals in each branch *i* in the previous generation are the parents of branch *i* in the current generation.)
 * If the number of branches is *less than the number of branches in the previous generation*, individuals in each branch *i* in the previous generation are the parents of branch *i* in the current generation.
 (Thus some branches in the previous generation do not have children.)
-* If the number of branches is *greater than but not divisible by the number of branches in the previous generation*, branches 1 through *n\*p* have parents assigned according to the integer multiple case just above; here *p* is the number of branches in the previous generation and *n* is the largest integer divisor by *p* of the number of branches in the current generation.
+* If the number of branches is *greater than but not divisible by the number of branches in the previous generation*, branches 1 through *n\*p* have parents assigned according to the integer multiple case above; here *p* is the branch number in the previous generation and *n* is the largest integer divisor by *p* of the number of branches in the current generation.
 The remaining branches *n\*p+1* through *n\*p+r* contain founder individuals (as in generation 1), where *r* is the remainder branch number after integer division.

-The above are defaults, and the parents of a branch can be specified using the parent specification entry.
+The above are defaults, and the parents of a branch can be specified using the branch parent entry.

-`<parent_specifications>` is optional.
+`<branch_parents>` is optional.
 The default parent assignments are given above.
-The format of the specifications is any of:
+Any of the following formats provide parent specifications:

     [current_branches]:
     [current_branches]:[parent_branch1]